3 results for tag: Codependency

 Stop Trying To Fix Me – I Am Not Broken

 I am not broken.
 As often is the case when we try to "fix" somebody, we inadvertently tell them we think they are broken.
 Why would something need to be "fixed" if it is not broken?
 This poem by Jeff Foster is a beautiful Illustration of a person who has the strength and courage to say, "I am not broken!".
-I am not lost cat with a broken leg, a muffler or a hot water heater.
-I am a human being that deserves respect, care, affection and attention.
+I am not a lost cat with a broken leg, a muffler, or a hot water heater.
+I am a human being who deserves respect, care, affection, and attention.
 I am not broken.
 It is not your job to fix me, nor is it wanted or helpful.
 Love me instead....

 A Sober and Healthy Life